joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/12/technology/republicans-distrust-news-media.html?searchResultPosition=2

 **Helicopter Crash Kills 7 Peacekeepers From Multinational Force in Sinai**\
-`The Multinational Force and Observers said there was nothing to suggest the crash was anything other than an accident.`\
+`Five Americans are among the dead.
+The Multinational Force and Observers said there was nothing to suggest the crash was anything other than an accident.`\
 https://nytimes.com/2020/11/12/world/middleeast/sinai-peacekeepers-crash.html?searchResultPosition=3

 **How Pfizer Plans to Distribute Its Vaccine (It’s Complicated)**\